tuhuynh27/jiny/docs/src/guide/education.md

 A lot of universities still use application servers such as Glassfish or Tomcat when teaching Java web development.
 Setting up and configuring these servers for each student requires a lot of effort, and that effort could be spent teaching students about HTTP and programming instead.

-::: details Why use enterprise frameworks to learn web development is a bad idea?
+::: details Why use enterprise frameworks to learn web development is not a good idea?
 **Enterprise** application servers such as [Glassfish](https://javaee.github.io/glassfish/) and [JBoss](https://www.jboss.org/) are monolithic and needlessly complex, providing a wealth of configuration options and services that are mostly dormant.
 More lightweight application servers like [Tomcat](http://tomcat.apache.org/) are easier to configure, but still have a learning curve to do so properly.

 HTTP, in essence, is a very simple protocol.
 Each HTTP message has a preamble, some key-value pair headers, and a content body.
 All of the magic in a web application comes from how those messages are interpreted.